 Peppermint is a promising remedy for many health problems; from curing headaches to cleansing the respiratory tract, it is very effective.
 Peppermint is one of the best home remedies for snoring.
 It has anti-inflammatory properties, which reduces swelling in the nasal membranes and throat lines; the effects can be immediate.
 Peppermint is also effective to cure snoring triggered by allergies and a dry atmosphere.

 To use peppermint – just before you go to sleep, take a glass of warm water and add a few drops of peppermint oil.
 Gargle the water for a couple of minutes.

 Turmeric is a very powerful spice; this common kitchen ingredient can help alleviate many health problems.
 It is rich in antiseptic, anti-inflammatory, and immune boosting properties.
 It helps with snoring because turmeric reduces inflammation of the membranes of the respiratory tract.
 Sleep is supported by the milk which is rich in calcium and helps ensure a good nights sleep.

 Add 1-2 teaspoons of turmeric powder to a small pot of milk.
 Heat on the stove just until it starts to boil – watch the pot carefully as the milk can quickly boil over.
-You can add cardamom or cinnamon along with the tumeric for a different flavor profile.
+You can add cardamom or cinnamon along with the turmeric for a different flavor profile.
 Sweeten with honey or maple syrup, if desired.
-Consume the tumeric milk every night, at least 30 minutes before your bedtime.
+Consume the turmeric milk every night, at least 30 minutes before your bedtime.